laanayabdrzak/laanayabdrzak.github.io/_posts/2016-03-22-android-developement-best-practices.md

 ---
 layout: post
-title:  Android developement: Some of the best practices
+title:  Mobile Application Architecture2
-feature-img: "img/background_post_5.jpg"
+feature-img: "img/background_post_2.jpg"
 ---

 Hi!
 After a modest number of projects I've decided to give you some of the things that experience made me learn, I mean the hard way.